-Valuation Date 12/31/2019
+Valuation Date 12/31/2020

-Inflation 3%
+Inflation 2.5%

-Salary Increases 3.5% - 8.1%
+Salary Increases 3.25% - 8.05%

-Investment Rate of Return 7%
+Investment Rate of Return 6.5%

-Salary increases include 3.5% inflation and productivity factor.
+\ Salary increases include 3.25% inflation and productivity factor.

-Investment rate of return includes inflation assumption and is net of pension plan investment expense.
 TSERS currently uses mortality tables that vary by age, gender, employee group (i.e. teacher, general, law enforcement officer), and health status (i.e. disabled and healthy).
-The current mortality rates are based on published tables and based on studies that cover significant portions of the U.S. population.
+The current mortality rates are based on published tables and based on studies that cover significant portions of the U.S. public plan population.
 The mortality rates also contain a provision to reflect future mortality improvements.

-The actuarial assumptions used in the December 31, 2019 valuations were based on the results of an actuarial experience review for the period January 1, 2010 through December 31, 2014.
+The actuarial assumptions used in the December 31, 2020 valuations were based on the results of an actuarial experience review for the period January 1, 2015 through December 31, 2019.